Horace Burrell: Football

 While in the Jamaica Defence Force (JDF), Burrell also gained another advantage that would serve him well for the rest of his adult life, a close association with the sport of soccer and a chance to exert leadership over the JDF strong football team.
-As manager of the team, he unknowingly was learning life lessons that would later allow him to become the fulcrum around which Jamaica’s entire football program revolved.
+As manager of the team, he unknowingly was learning life lessons that would later allow him to become the fulcrum around which Jamaica's entire football program revolved.
 His chance came at the behest of Colonel Ken Barnes who was his supervisor and the father of English international footballer John Barnes.
 Barnes taught Burrell much about military leadership but also charged Burrell with looking after the JDF football team after the Captain had shown the Colonel a local newspaper headline "Boy's Town drill soldiers" which he saw as shameful to the soldiers.

 Burrell saw the charge as a challenge and laid out a plan to make the team competitive.
 He recruited a civilian coach (Raymond Beek) and together they wrote a detailed plan of serious training.
-There were many who felt that Burrell’s goals for the JDF team were unreachable, as the Captain had determined that the team should win the National Premier League.
-Within three years (during the 1984-1985 season) the feat was accomplished and was followed by his guiding the JDF team to capture the major League title in 1986-1987.
+There were many who felt that Burrell's goals for the JDF team were unreachable, as the Captain had determined that the team should win the National Premier League.
+Within three years (during the 1984–1985 season) the feat was accomplished and was followed by his guiding the JDF team to capture the major League title in 1986-1987.
 In addition, three of his players - Michael Tulloch, Eric Curry, and Wayne Wonder - made the Jamaican national team.

-One of Burrell’s first actions was arranging for the JDF team to travel to Trinidad and Tobago to engage in practice matches.
+One of Burrell's first actions was arranging for the JDF team to travel to Trinidad and Tobago to engage in practice matches.
 It was during these visits that the seeds were sown for his active engagement with leadership in Caribbean football.
 Years later, just before the Captain left the JDF, he was invited to become a member of the executive of the 30-nation Caribbean Football Union (CFU).
 It was good karma-bearing fruit.

 While all this was happening on the business front, Burrell continued to thrive in football administration and joined the executive of the Kingston and St. Andrews Football Association (KSAFA) in 1992 as Treasurer serving in that role for two years.
 According to Burrell, it was the professionalism he saw at KSAFA which was the primary impetus to his offering service at the JFF.
 KSAFA was organized and ran smoothly under Russell Bell and Billy Marston, Burrell noted.
 The JFF needed that application of structure.

 Following a spell at the Kingston and St Andrew Football Association (KSAFA), he put forward his name to become President of the Jamaica Football Federation in 1994.
-He was president of the federation from 1994-2003 and from 2007 until his death in 2017.
+He was president of the federation from 1994 to 2003 and from 2007 until his death in 2017.